Angel Interceptor: Release and reception

+"Angel Interceptor" gave Ash their second UK top-20 hit, reaching number 14 on the UK Singles Chart and number 1 on the indie chart.
+The single became Ash's second NME Single of the Week.
+The song can also be found on Ash's greatest hits collection, Intergalactic Sonic 7″s, and a live version of the song can be found on the Tokyo Blitz DVD.

 B-sides

 "Angel Interceptor" was released with two B-sides.
 "5am Eternal" is thought to be one of Ash's stranger songs.
 It starts with wind-up toy noises, and consists of lyrics, with blurry vocals, centred on strange sound effects, with synthesizer effects as well.

-"Gimme Some Truth" is a cover of the electro-pop version of the John Lennon song from his Imagine album, originally performed by John Lennon & the Plastic Ono Band.

-The Japanese version of the single contained 5 B-sides: "Girl from Mars" and "Cantina Band" from the "Girl from Mars" single, "Kung Fu" and "Luther Ingo's Star Cruiser" from the "Kung Fu" single, and "Gimme Some Truth" from the "Angel Interceptor" single.
+B-side "Gimme Some Truth" is a cover of the electro-pop version of the John Lennon song from his Imagine album, originally performed by John Lennon & the Plastic Ono Band.
+The Japanese version of the single contains five B-sides: "Girl from Mars" and "Cantina Band" from the "Girl from Mars" single, "Kung Fu" and "Luther Ingo's Star Cruiser" from the "Kung Fu" single, and "Gimme Some Truth".
 The Japanese release was sold with picture sleeves, lyrics and an obi-strip.

 Music video

 The video for the song was directed by Ash themselves, who put a high level of input into the video.
 It mainly consists of them playing in a yellow room, and occasionally messing about with stuff in the room.
 References to angels and rockets are occasionally made, such as a silhouette of an angel on a book at the start, and Tim reads a book on astrophysics.